Wally Herbert: Later life

 When he returned to London in 1969 he married Marie Herbert.
 Together they lived with the Inuit and Saami in Greenland, Norway and Sweden.
 They had two daughters who travelled with them; their elder daughter is Kari Herbert.

 Between 1979 and 1981 Herbert and Allan Gill attempted to circumnavigate Greenland by dog sled and umiak, a traditional boat.
 It was planned to take 16 months to cover the 13,000 km (8000 miles) but poor weather made it impossible.
 Near Loch Fyne, Herbert wrote:

 Wally Herbert died in Inverness on 12 June 2007.

 Author and artist

 Herbert was a prize-winning author and an artist and had one-man shows in London, New York and Sydney.
 He wrote a number of books and drew some of the first landscapes of the North Pole, in his early exploration days.
 He illustrated all of his books, and his paintings and drawings received critical acclaim.
 Some of Herbert's own famous pieces can be found on his website.

-Herbert was drawn by Andrew James VP RP, Royal Society of Portrait Artist.
-One of the only known portraits of Sir Wally Herbert, the work was given by him as a gift to fellow explorer Andrew Regan.
+Herbert was drawn by Andrew James.
+One of the only known portraits of Herbert, the work was given by him as a gift to fellow explorer Andrew Regan.